mrisher/smtp-sts/mta-sts.md

    but note that older policies may have been served with a greater `max_age`, allowing overlapping policy caches--safely remove the TXT record and HTTPS endpoint.

+## Preserving MX Candidate Traversal

+Implementors of send-time MTA-STS validation in mail transfer agents should take note of the risks of modifying the logic of traversing MX candidate lists.
+Because an MTA-STS policy can be used to prefilter invalid MX candidates from the MX candidate list, it is tempting to implement a "two-pass" model, where MX candidates are first filtered for possible validity according to the MTA-STS policy, and then the remaining candidates attempted in order as without an MTA-STS policy.
+This may lead to incorrect implementations, such a message loops; implementors are instead recommended to traverse the MX candidate list as usual, and treat invalid candidates as though they were unreachable (i.e., as though there were some transient error when trying to deliver to that candidate).

+One consequence of maintaining MX candidate traversal order is that `report`-mode policies may show failures even if a message would, in `enforce`-mode, successfully be delivered.
+Consider the case of a domain with a higher-priority MX which is MTA-STS invalid and a lower-priority MX which is valid.
+In `report` mode, mail will be delivered to the higher-priority (invalid) host, but generate failure reports; in `enforce` mode, mail will successfully be delivered to the lower-priority (valid) host.

+Similarly, if a higher-priority MX is MTA-STS valid and a lower-priority MX is not, senders may never, in normal operation, encounter the lower-priority MX, leading to a risk that policy misconfigurations that apply only to "backup" MXes may only be discovered in the case of primary MX failure.

 # IANA Considerations